 In 2011, Izzy moved back to the United Kingdom and became a proud mother of a beautiful young girl called Sophia April.

-Now in 2017, Izzy continues to perform and teaches privately in the comfort of her own home.
+Now, Izzy continues to perform and teaches privately in the comfort of her own home.
 Izzy offers; private tuition, vocal workshops and her ‘Rock School Academy’ to a number of schools in her community, including Musical Theatre and Special Needs Schools.

 Izzy’s love of music therapy and the power it holds in healing young children inspires her to want to help and put back into the community.
 She sings at numerous fund raisers and continues to support the Royal Variety Club of Great Britain.